bisejdiu/prolint/README.md

 ```

 Additionally, if you want to use the `show_contact_projection` function, make sure that your installation of `nglview` is working properly.
-Follow the instruction provided by [there](https://github.com/nglviewer/nglview) to ensure your installation is running correclty.
+Follow the instruction provided by <a href="https://github.com/nglviewer/nglview" target="_blank">there</a> to ensure your installation is running correclty.

 ## Notes
 This library has been tested with the Martini model.
 It should work with atomistic simulations quite well, however testing so far has been very limited.